microsoft/omi/README.md

 Apache Monitoring Agent for OMI Server                       | [Apache Provider](https://github.com/Microsoft/Apache-Provider)
 Python Script Provider for OMI Server                        | [Python Provider](https://github.com/Microsoft/omi-script-provider)

-### Services that utilize OMI
+### Microsoft Products that use OMI

-The services/products mentioned in the table below utilize OMI:
+The following table lists the Microsoft products and Azure services that use OMI to orchestrate configuration management and log collection on Linux VMs:

 Product Name                                                 | Official Site
 ------------------------------------------------------------ | -------------